SnoutBug/steam-play-linux/README.md

 - Extract it to `~/.steam/steam/compatibilitytools.d/`
 - Set the compatibility-tool for the game in your library to "Linux"

+# Usage

+- In steam launch options, set the path to your Linux binary

 # Why

 Some developers might decide that their game does not sufficiently good enough on Linux and decide to not make a Linux version public.